Operational Resilience

 Incident Response Planning

-Help in developing and testing incident response plans to ensure they are robust and comply with DORA requirements.
+Assist in the development and testing of incident response plans to confirm that they are effective and meet DORA obligations.

 10